Home / Digital Commerce Blog - Blackbit / New White Paper: The Importance of User Experience

 • Usability

-• Empathy
+• empathy

 • Visual design of the shop

-• Customer Journey Research
+• Customer journey research

 Keep it simple!

-"Keep it simple" is one of the most important rules you should keep in mind in this regard while designing your online shop: Make sure that product categories, product detail and also information pages are easy to navigate.
+"Keep it simple" is one of the most important rules you should keep in mind when designing your online shop: Make sure that product categories, product detail and also information pages are easy to navigate.
 Make it easy for your customers to search for products and filter by features such as colour, size or product type.
 The easier your categories and pages are to navigate, the easier it will be for your customers to find what they are looking for and then buy.

 Learn to think like your customers